 Fetal Nonstress Test (NST): Measuring Your Baby's Heartbeats

-The nonstress test (NST) is a measurement of the heart rate of the fetus.
+The nonstress test (NST) measures of the change in heart rate of the fetus in response to movement.
 It is a quick check to make sure the baby is in good health.
 During the NST, an elastic belt will be placed around the mother's stomach.
 It will hold a special sensor that will measure the fetus's heart rate.
 The test generally lasts for 20-30 minutes.

 Who Should Get This Test?